Shambhala Mountain Center staff in The Great Stupa of Dharmakaya on Shambhala Day 2015. Photo by Lauretta Prevost

 - A commitment to uphold Our Values and Code of Conduct

 - The strength and flexibility to cope with the inevitable intensity of living and working in a small, dynamic community

-- Above all, we’re looking for a willingness to work with your mind and all that arises with cheerfulness, discipline and a sense of humor!
+Above all, we’re looking for a readiness to work with team members and guests – to respond to that which arises with cheerfulness, reliable discipline and a sense of humor.